varikvalefor/matel/STYLE.md

 ## Semicolons
 Matel's source code contains some unnecessary semicolons.

-For all things which can be terminated by a semicolon without being broken _k_, _k_ should be terminated by a semicolon.
+Let _A_ denote the set of all things which can be terminated by semicolons without being broken.

+For all _k_ in _A_, _k_ should be terminated by a semicolon.

 An example of a poorly-placed semicolon is as follows:
 ```haskell